numpy/numpy/doc/source/reference/arrays.classes.rst

    provides all argument types with an ``'__array_function__'`` attribute.
    This allows implementors to quickly identify cases where they should defer to ``__array_function__`` implementations on other arguments.
-   Implementaitons should not rely on the iteration order of ``types``.
+   Implementations should not rely on the iteration order of ``types``.

    Most implementations of ``__array_function__`` will start with two
    checks: